Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/List transformations/README.md

 Some transformations aren't available until transformation data is provided.

-This sample uses an `AGSGeographicTransformation` object, which extends the `AGSDatumTransformation` class.
-As of 100.9, *ArcGIS Runtime* also includes an `AGSHorizontalVerticalTransformation` class, which also extends `AGSDatumTransformation`.
+This sample uses `AGSGeographicTransformation`, a subclass of `AGSDatumTransformation`.
+As of 100.9, *ArcGIS Runtime* also includes `AGSHorizontalVerticalTransformation`, another subclass of `AGSDatumTransformation`.
 The `AGSHorizontalVerticalTransformation` class is used to transform coordinates of z-aware geometries between spatial references that have different geographic and/or vertical coordinate systems.

 This sample can be used with or without provisioning projection engine data to your device.
 If you do not provision data, a limited number of transformations will be available.